-These reports, which are sometimes printed or noted in the legislative journals, provide background with respect to the Commission intent in proposing the enactment, such intent being reflected in the Comments to the various sections of the bill contained in the Commission's recommendation except to the extent that new or revised Comments are set out in the committee report itself or in a report on file with the committee.25 The Comment indicates the derivation of the section and often explains its purpose, its relation to other sections, and potential problems in its meaning or application.
-The Comments are legislative history and are entitled to substantial weight in construing the statutory provisions.26 However, while the Commission endeavors in the Comment to explain any changes in the law made by the section, the Commission does not claim that every inconsistent case is noted in the Comment, nor can it anticipate judicial conclusions as to the significance of existing case authorities.27 Hence, failure to note a change in prior law or to refer to an inconsistent judicial decision is not intended to, and should not, influence the construction of a clearly stated statutory provision.28
+in proposing the enactment, such intent being reflected in the Comments to the various sections of the bill contained in the Commission's recommendation except to the extent that new or revised Comments are set out in the legislative committee report itself or in a report on file with the legislative committee.25 The Comment indicates the derivation of the section and often explains its purpose, its relation to other sections, and potential problems as to its meaning or application.
+The Comments are legislative history and are entitled to substantial weight in construing the statutory provisions.26 However, while the Commission endeavors in the Comment to explain any changes in the law made by the section, the Commission does not claim that every inconsistent case is noted in the Comment, nor can it anticipate judicial conclusions as to the significance of existing case authorities.77 Hence, failure to note a change in prior law or to refer to an inconsistent judicial decision is not intended to, and should not, influence the construction of a clearly stated statutory provision.28

-The pamphlets are distributed to the Governor, Members of the Legislature, heads of state departments, and a substantial number of judges, district attorneys, lawyers, law professors, and law libraries throughout the state.29 Thus, a large and representative number of
+The pamphlets are distributed to the Governor, Members of the Legislature, heads of state departments, and a substantial number of judges, district attorneys, lawyers, law professors, and law libraries throughout the state.29 Thus, a large and representative number of interested persons is given an opportunity to study and comment on

-^{25.} For examples of such reports, see Appendices 6& 7 to this Report.
+^{25.} For examples of such reports, see Appendices 6 and 7 to this Report.
 All of the reports are printed in the Annual Report of the Law Revision Commission published for the year in which the report was submitted.
 For a description of the legislative committee reports adopted in connection with the bill that became the Evidence Code, see Arellano v.
 Moreno, 33 Cal.
 App.
 3d 877, 884, 109 Cal.
 Rptr.
 421, 426 (1973).